crdrost/essay-seeds/maths/real analysis notes.md

 We can begin to build even larger sets with *set-builder notation*:

+    squares = {n * n: n ∈ Z},
-    {n ∈ Z: n > 2}.
+    gt3 = {n ∈ Z: n > 2}.

-This is read as "`n` is in **Z** such that `n` is greater than 2."
-The `:` means "such that".
-Notice that we are now establishing the *variable* `n`.
-It is helpful to *immediately restrict* the variable to be in some known set, because if we do not restrict it in certain ways, we may get certain paradoxes due to unrestricted quantification.
-The most famous of these is Russel's paradox:
+This is read as: "`squares` is the set of all `n * n` such that `n` is in **Z**, `gt3` is the set of all `n` in **Z** such that `n` is greater than 2."

+The first key idea here is that there is a *variable* `n` which is allowed to describe the system, and there is a *filtering restriction* created by these words "such that", which is embodied by the symbol `:`.
+The relation "is in" could appear on either side or could perhaps not appear at all; we could perhaps restrict the set in other ways, like the power set `2ᵂ = {a: a ⊆ W}`.
+(The syntax here is in part because 2^{1, 2, 3} has 2³ elements which can be mapped straightforwardly to binary strings `000-111`.)

+It is worth remarking that there must be some sense of restriction when we use set-builder syntax, because not every well-formed set-builder expression defines a set.
+The problem is letting "for all" operate boundlessly on the set of all sets.
+If you do this you run into certain paradoxes, most notably Russell's
+paradox:

     Let S = {s: s ∉ s}
     Then S ∈ S implies S ∉ S which also implies S ∈ S.